named-data/NDN-CCL-API/name.rst

 :Parameters:

     - `uri`
-        The URI in NDN URI Scheme.
+        The URI in the NDN URI Scheme.

 Name Constructor (copy)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^